How many investment property loans can you have in Texas?

 How I Handle This

-Each acquisition assessed individually.
-Where you stand on property count, DTI, and available programs.
+Each acquisition gets assessed individually: property count, DTI, available programs, reserves, LLC structure, and rental property cash flow.
 If conventional works, I use it.
-If DSCR makes more sense, we switch.
-I think about the portfolio, not just the next deal.
+If DSCR makes more sense, I switch.
+Financing multiple rental properties is less about a single product and more about knowing when to move between them, so I think about the portfolio, not just the next deal.

 Questions I Get